grantcurell/grantcurell.github.io/docs/PowerScale - Configure with Kubernetes (Incomplete)/README.md

 # PowerScale - Configure with Kubernetes (Incomplete)

 RKE2 advertises itself as an automatic K8s installer.
 That is... sort of true based on my experience.
 It is certainly simpler than what I had to do 7 years ago, but significant assembly by someone who knows kubernetes and networking was still required.
-It was still a pretty large PITA.

 ## Install RKE2 on Server